-Organisations have a duty of care to ensure the health and safety of their volunteers when they are performing duties as a volunteer.
-If worker’s compensation doesn’t apply to volunteers, then the organisation’s public liability insurance will cover compensation.
+Organisations have a duty of care, a responsibility, to ensure the health and safety of their volunteers when they are performing duties as a volunteer.
+If workers compensation doesn’t apply to volunteers, then the organisation’s public liability insurance will cover compensation.

 It’s also possible to bring a public liability claim against a fellow volunteer who breached their duty of care, resulting in your injury.
 In Queensland, the Civil Liability Act 2003 has specific protections for volunteers.
 While volunteers generally cannot be held liable if they were acting in good faith, they can potentially be held liable if they were intoxicated, engaged in illegal behaviour or weren’t following instructions.

 Here are just a few of the ways you can reduce the risk of injury while volunteering:

 - Keep the area free of hazards that might cause a slip, trip or fall (e.g. toys, ice or any other obstacles).